EventStore/documentation/docs/cloud/faq/README.md

 #### We use AKS, to simplify setup can you expose the cluster to the public internet?

-We have no plans to expose clusters via a public IP address.
-We will be providing guidelines on how to connect AKS clusters to Event Store Cloud.
+We have no immediate plans to expose clusters via a public IP address.
+We provided [guidelines](../use/kubernetes/aks.md) on how to connect AKS clusters to Event Store Cloud.

-#### Why can't I resize disks in Azure after provisioning the cluster?

-The disk resize operation in Azure requires us to shut down the cluster node.
-It works differently in GCP and AWS, that's why we are providing this options for GCP and AWS, but not for Azure.
-We have plans to implement this feature, but there's no ETA at the moment.
-Due to Azure limitations, disk resize for single-node instances would always involve some downtime.

 ### Supported regions